In today’s episode, we’re going to talk about where to go to learn the BEST business strategy.

 When it comes to finding advice on how to grow your business and where to focus your energy first, you have so many options.

 There are so many people out there who want to give you their advice.
 They want to teach you their special methodology.
 They believe they’ve found the juiciest secret, and you have so many options available to you.

-Now if you were to listen to the advice from some of these online marketers, you would be led to believe that every single person is able to be helped specifically by just one person.
+If you were to listen to the advice from some of these online marketers, you would be led to believe that every single person is able to be helped specifically by just one person.

-1. Check Alignment.
+1. Check alignment

 Have a look from an external perspective and take a step back when you’re going through this sales process.
 Look at the steps that they take you through.

 Does that feel aligned?
 Would you be comfortable taking people through those steps yourself?

 Chances are if they are using feelings-based and emotions-based strategies on you, when you learn business and marketing from them, they are going to tell you to do exactly the same to your potential customers.

-2. Examine the Sales Process.
+2. Examine the sales process

-For example, do they tell you that it’s a limited time, once-off offer?
-And then you see it in several other places online?
+For example, do they tell you that it’s a limited time, once-off offer, and then you see it in several other places online?

 Are they using misleading information in this sales process?
 Are you made to jump through hoops for seemingly impossible reasons?